Kranji Reservoir: Kranji Reservoir Park

 In 1985 it became permissible to fish in the Kranji Reservoir Park.
 The Park now has two fishing areas, named A and B. The greenery around the park has made it a favorite haunt of picnickers.

 Incidents

-In 2002, a mother and two young children were picking shells from the shores of Kranji Reservoir when the PUB opened up the barrage to let water into the reservoir from the sea.
-Mother, son and daughter died.
+In 2002, a mother and two young children were picking shells from the shores of Kranji Reservoir when the PUB opened up the barrage to let water into the reservoir from the sea, leading to the death of the mother, son and daughter.
 PUB later clarified that drownings were not due to the water release as the slow rise in water levels would not cause the trio to be swept off their feet, though it was not established how or why the tragedy happened.
 Additional precautionary measures have since been implemented such as sounding of a siren and patrol officers using loud hailers to warn people about the impending release of water.
 Additional warning signs have also been put up cautioning people not to get too near the reservoir.